infiniture-labs/PR-ARC-Robotics-Team-Official-Docs/README.md

-# PR-ARC-Robotics-Team-Officcial-Doc-s
+# PR-ARC-Robotics-Team-Officcial-Docs
-Document of Preliminary Robot Design and Considerations.
+Documentation of Preliminary Robot Design and Considerations.